-In July 2021, the Company was subject to what it believes was a computer-based phishing attack.
-Management believes this incident had an immaterial impact on the Company's financial condition but has implemented certain changes with respect to computer operations and continues to review the Company's computer-related policies and implement additional defenses.
-There is no assurance that any preventative actions will not be thwarted by malicious actions.
+In July 2021, the Company was subject to what it believes was a sophisticated computer-based phishing attack involving \$526,435; of this amount, \$45,682 was recovered in five days while the \$480,753 balance was recovered on October 15, 2021.
+Management believes this incident had an immaterial impact on the Company's financial condition and continues to review its computer-related policies to implement additional defenses.